Miso bolognese is an example of fusion cuisine done well, if I may say so. Miso is just another way of adding umami to the classic pasta sauce.

 - Lower heat, add 1 tbsp oil to the pot along with onion, garlic, leek and carrot.
 Cook until soft (around 10 minutes), stirring often.

 - Add mince, miso, passata, broth, mushrooms, salt and pepper.
 Stir to combine and simmer covered for 20 minutes.
+Add spinach at the end of cooking.

 - In the meantime, cook pasta or pasta substitute.